Bengal: Other regions

-Today, Standard Bengali is still spoken in areas beside Bengal proper, including the Barak Valley, Tripura and the Andaman and Nicobar Islands.
+Today, Bengali is still spoken in areas beside Bengal proper, including the Barak Valley, Tripura and the Andaman and Nicobar Islands.

 Bengal was a regional power of the Indian subcontinent.
 The administrative jurisdiction of Bengal historically extended beyond the territory of Bengal proper.
 In the 9th century, the Pala Empire of Bengal ruled large parts of northern India.
 The Bengal Sultanate controlled Bengal, Assam, Arakan, Bihar and Orissa at different periods in history.
 In Mughal Bengal, the Nawab of Bengal had a jurisdiction covering Bengal, Bihar and Orissa.
 Bengal's administrative jurisdiction reached its greatest extent under the British Empire, when the Bengal Presidency extended from the Straits of Malacca in the east to the Khyber Pass in the west.
 In the late-19th and early-20th centuries, administrative reorganisation drastically reduced the territory of Bengal.

 Several regions bordering Bengal proper continue to have high levels of Bengali influence.
 The Indian state of Tripura has a Bengali majority population.
 Bengali influence is also prevalent in the Indian regions of Assam, Meghalaya, Bihar and the Andaman and Nicobar Islands; as well as in Myanmar's Rakhine State.